Skip links

 There are certain actions to help a business increase the possibility of a consumer being approved:

 1. Does the consumer have a source of income?
-A job or a household partner with income?
-Another income source?
-If the consumer has an income source, they have a method to repay and a higher chance of being approved.
+If yes, they have a method to repay and a higher chance of being approved.

 2. Has the consumer had bankruptcy in the past seven years?
 If yes, they may not be approved, although other circumstances could help the credit app be approved.

-4. Ask your consumer financing company for a program that has a higher ability to approve more consumers with lower-quality credit.
+3. Ask your consumer financing company for a program that has a higher ability to approve more consumers with not-great credit.
 This type of program may cost the business slightly more but helps the company sell more.

 Two examples of consumer financing programs